Reconnection of infinitely thin antiparallel vortices and coherent structures: Introduction

 where $\alpha_i$ is a constant which depends on vortex core, $\Gamma_i$ is the vortex strength, and

 There are two terms in~\eqref{eq:intro_klein_model}: the first one is the local self-induction that is the velocity of the flow generated by the vortex itself, whereas the second one is the velocity produced by the external flow generated by other vortices.
-The Crow instability is a result of a balance between these two terms.
 The reconnection after finite time for this model is proven in~\cite{banica2017}.
-The equations~\eqref{eq:intro_klein_model} can be much easier used for numerical simulation.
+The equations~\eqref{eq:intro_klein_model} a much easier to use for numerical simulation.
 However, due to the singularity in the second term it is impossible to go beyond the reconnection time.
 Furthermore, it is not clear if the assumption~\eqref{eq:intro_klein_assumption} holds true when the amplitude of Crow waves is large and consequently the distance between vortices is small.